DanielCiccC/DanielCiccC.github.io/COMP3506/notes/textbook_wk1.md

 end_time = time()
 elaqpsed = end time - start_time
 ```
-- we can use this approach to gather experimental data on the efficiency of Python's list class
+- We can use this approach to gather experimental data on the efficiency of Python's list class
-- not the best measure of algorithm efficiency; other background process may yield and unfair test.
+- Not the best measure of algorithm efficiency; other background process may yield and unfair test.
 A fairer metric is the number of CPU cycles that are used by the algorithm

 We are interested in the general dependence of running time on the size and structure of the input.
-- perform independent experiment on many different test inputs of various sizes, i.e.
+- Perform independent experiments on many different test inputs of various sizes, i.e.

 ![](assets/IMG1.PNG)

-### Challenges of experiemental analysis:
+### Challenges of experimental analysis:
 - Experimental running times of two differing algorithms are difficult to compare unless experiements are performed on the same hardware and software requirements
 - Experiments can only be completed on a limited set of inputs
 - An algorithm must be fully implemented in order to execute it, to study its running time experimentally.